Escape from Tomorrow: Production

 "There was nowhere else to do it," Moore says of his decision to use Disney World as a setting and shoot at the parks.
 Disney, which has a reputation for aggressively protecting its intellectual property, has been tolerant of visitors uploading videos of their visits to YouTube and elsewhere since most of those user-created videos project a positive image of the parks.
 But Moore did not expect to get permission from Disney to shoot there given his negative, surrealistic portrayal of the park.

 Moore used guerrilla filmmaking techniques, which sometimes call for using locations without getting permission.
 Escape from Tomorrow is not the first film made in whole, or part, this way at the Disney parks.
 In 2010, the British street artist Banksy shot a scene for Exit Through the Gift Shop in one of the parks with his collaborator Mr. Brainwash.
 They managed to smuggle the footage out after being detained and questioned by park security.
 The following year, a viral found footage short, Missing in the Mansion, filmed in the Haunted Mansion, was distributed online without interference from Disney.
-Even earlier than that, the 1984 shot on video crime film "Blonde Death" includes scenes shot at Disneyland without permission.
+In addition, the 1984 shot on video crime film "Blonde Death" includes scenes shot at Disneyland without permission.

 Extensive pre-production was necessary.
 The unique nature of the film shoot dictated steps not normally taken in filmmaking, such as charting the position of the sun weeks in advance since they could not use lighting equipment.
 Scenes were rehearsed and blocked in hotel rooms, rather than the actual locations.
 "We must have walked through the entire movie at least eight or nine times during multiple scouting trips before we ever rolled camera," Moore says.

 Before principal photography, the cast and crew bought season passes to both Disneyland Park and Walt Disney World Resort.
 They spent ten days in Florida, then returned to California for two weeks at Disneyland, making the resort depicted in the film a combination of both properties.
 Actors and crew entered the parks in small groups to avoid attracting attention.
 "At one point, I even made the camera department shave off their facial hair and dress in tourist attire, which almost provoked a mutiny," says Moore.
 Despite the actors wearing the same clothes for days on end, Moore told the Los Angeles Times, park personnel never appeared to notice them, save for one day near the end of filming when Disneyland security thought they were paparazzi harassing a celebrity family.